thosgood/this-weeks-finds/markdown/101-151/week134.md

 spin foam model for Lorentzian (as opposed to Riemannian) quantum
 gravity:

-10\) John Barrett and Louis Crane, A Lorentzian signature model for quantum general relativity, preprint available as [gr-qc/9904025](http://xxx.lanl.gov/abs/gr-qc/9904025).
+10) John Barrett and Louis Crane, A Lorentzian signature model for quantum general relativity, preprint available as [gr-qc/9904025](http://xxx.lanl.gov/abs/gr-qc/9904025).

 However, this model is so far purely formal, because it involves infinite sums that probably diverge.
 We need to keep working on this!
-Now that I\'m getting a bit of free time, I want to tackle this issue.
+Now that I'm getting a bit of free time, I want to tackle this issue.
 Meanwhile, Iwasaki has come out with an alternative spin foam model of Riemannian quantum gravity:

-11\) Junichi Iwasaki, A surface theoretic model of quantum gravity, preprint available as [gr-qc/9903112](http://xxx.lanl.gov/abs/gr-qc/9903112).
+11) Junichi Iwasaki, A surface theoretic model of quantum gravity, preprint available as [gr-qc/9903112](http://xxx.lanl.gov/abs/gr-qc/9903112).

-Alas, I don\'t really understand this model yet.
+Alas, I don't really understand this model yet.
 Finally, to wrap things up, something completely different:

-12\) Richard E. Borcherds, Quantum vertex algebras, preprint available as [math.QA/9903038](http://xxx.lanl.gov/abs/math.QA/9903038).
+12) Richard E. Borcherds, Quantum vertex algebras, preprint available as [math.QA/9903038](http://xxx.lanl.gov/abs/math.QA/9903038).

-I like how the abstract of this paper starts: \"The purpose of this paper is to make the theory of vertex algebras trivial\".
+I like how the abstract of this paper starts: "The purpose of this paper is to make the theory of vertex algebras trivial".
 Good!
-Trivial is not bad, it\'s good.
+Trivial is not bad, it's good.
 Anything one understands is automatically trivial.

 ------------------------------------------------------------------------